rhtconsulting/eap-quickstarts/helloworld-jms-netty-servlet/README.md

 Configure the JBoss EAP Server
 ---------------------------

 You configure the JMS `test` queue by running JBoss CLI commands.
-For your convenience, this quickstart batches the commands into a `configure-jms.cli` script provided in the root directory of this quickstart.
+For your convenience, this quickstart batches the commands into `configure-jms.cli` and `configure-connection-factory.cli` scripts provided in the root directory of this quickstart.

 1. Before you begin, back up your server configuration file
     * If it is running, stop the JBoss EAP server.